Mary David Walgenbach: Early monastic life

-Following high school, Walgenbach studied nursing at St. Vincent's Hospital for one year before joining the Benedictine Sisters at St. Benedict's Monastery in Middleton, WI.
-She took her vows on The Feast of Epiphany, 1961.
+Following high school, Walgenbach studied nursing at St. Vincent's Hospital for one year before joining the Benedictine Sisters at St. Benedict's Monastery in Middleton, Wisconsin.
+She took her vows on January 6, 1961, coinciding with the Feast of Epiphany.
 She taught chemistry and horsemanship at the sisters’ all-girls school, The Academy of St. Benedict, until it was closed in 1966.
-Following the Second Vatican Council, Walgenbach stopped wearing the habit, and the sisters of St. Benedict's Monastery added inclusive language to their prayers, invited lay people to join in a weekly service, and opened a retreat center at the sight of the closed school.
+Following the Second Vatican Council, Walgenbach stopped wearing the habit, and the sisters of St. Benedict's Monastery added inclusive language to their prayers, invited lay people to join in a weekly service, and opened a retreat center at the site of the closed school.

 Later monastic life

 In 1980 during the worldwide celebrations of the 1,500 year birth anniversary of St. Benedict, Sr. Mary David Walgenbach and Sr. Joanne Kolasch began building an ecumenical community in the Madison area.
 In 1999 they began the process of breaking with the Catholic Church with the support of The Federation of St. Gertrude, of which St. Benedict's is one of 17 other members.
 With legal help from Fr.
 Dan Ward, the sisters transferred the deeds to the land to their own names.
 In 2006, Walgenbach was released from her Catholic vows.
 She became a founding member of the Benedictine Women of Madison, Inc. Walgenbach, alongside Sr. Joanne Kolasch and Sr. Lynne Smith renamed St. Benedict's Monastery to Holy Wisdom Monastery.